nerotuno/knofiles/adb/README.md

 3. Go to Windows Update and check for "Optional Updates"
 4. Enjoy :)

-# Adicionar variavel adb no windows
+# Add adb variable in windows
-### PowerShell Script para Windows 10/11
+### PowerShell Script for Windows 10/11
-Este script irá adicionar a variavel ADB no windows.
+This script will add the ADB variable in windows.

-Passos:
+Steps:
 1. Run PowerShell as Admnistrator
 2. Execute the following commands: